Library Closed Monday, May 29

 About City Librarian Marcellus Turner

 Marcellus Turner oversees The Seattle Public Library, which includes the world-renowned Central Library and 26 new or renovated branches.
-The Library operates on a $63 million budget and has 684 staff members.
-In August, Seattle voters approved a seven-year, $123 million levy to support Library operations and building maintenance.
-The busy system served nearly 13.6 million visitors last year and circulated 11.4 million books and materials.
+The Library operates on a $67.2 million budget and has nearly 700 staff members.
+In August 2012, Seattle voters approved a seven-year, $123 million levy to support Library operations and building maintenance.
+In 2015, the busy system logged 13.6 million in-person and online visits and circulated 11.7 million books and materials.

 Turner serves on the University of Washington Information School's MLIS Advisory Board and the University of Tennessee-Knoxville College of Communication and Information's Board of Visitors.